 - The Children's Health Insurance Program also is required to comply with mental health and substance use disorder parity requirements.

 3 Interagency Working Group on Youth Programs.
 (2018).
-Mental health: Prevalence.
-Retrieved from https://youth.gov/youth-topics/prevalence-mental-health-disorders-among-youth back to top
+Mental health: Prevalence. https://youth.gov/youth-topics/prevalence-mental-health-disorders-among-youth back to top

 4 Interagency Working Group on Youth Programs.
 (2018).
-LGBT: Behavioral Health.
-Retrieved from https://youth.gov/youth-topics/lgbtq-youth/health-depression-and-suicide back to top
+LGBT: Behavioral Health. https://youth.gov/youth-topics/lgbtq-youth/health-depression-and-suicide back to top

 5 U.S. Department of Health and Human Services, Office of Disease Prevention and Health Promotion.
 (2020).
-Reduce suicidal thoughts in lesbian, gay, or bisexual high school students.
-Retrieved from https://health.gov/healthypeople/objectives-and-data/browse-objectives/lgbt/reduce-suicidal-thoughts-lesbian-gay-or-bisexual-high-school-students-lgbt-06 back to top
+Reduce suicidal thoughts in lesbian, gay, or bisexual high school students. https://health.gov/healthypeople/objectives-and-data/browse-objectives/lgbt/reduce-suicidal-thoughts-lesbian-gay-or-bisexual-high-school-students-lgbt-06 back to top